grassroot72/SMAMP/README.md

 acknowledged accordingly.

 Titanic Pattern can be treated as Majordomo Pattern with persistence.
-The office ZeroMQ guide only includes a Titanic Pattern example for ZeroMQ 3.x, which is obsolete.
+The official ZeroMQ guide only includes a Titanic Pattern example for ZeroMQ 3.x, which is obsolete.
 Here in this PoC project, I implemented Titanic Pattern based on ZeroMQ 4.x version.